quicwg/ops-drafts/draft-ietf-quic-manageability.md

 to be associated with QUIC is a valid QUIC packet.
 This determination supports in-network filtering of garbage UDP packets (reflection attacks, random backscatter, etc.).
-While heuristics based on the first byte of the packet (packet type) could be used to separate valid from invalid first packet types, the deployment of such heuristics is not recommended, as bits in the first byte may have different meanings in future versions of the protocol.
+While heuristics based on the first byte of the packet (packet type) could be used to distinguish garbage from non-garbage first packet types, the deployment of such heuristics is not recommended, as bits in the first byte may have different meanings in future versions of the protocol.

 ## Connection Confirmation {#sec-confirm}